rxkt/aqua_cat_watchface/README.md

 # aqua_cat_watchface
-Animated GIF (that loops) for Garmin watches
+Animated GIF (that loops) for Garmin watches, packaged in a watchface.